-The implementation of the Programme for turkeys will take place throughout all the Greek territory at the staughterhouses where they are staughtered only at Christmas period (seasonal production).
-The relevant Veterinary Directorates will be responsible to collect 10 blood samples of 10 ml each per flock staughtered.
-Turkey farms to be sampled will be according to table 2 of point B of Annex I to Commission Decision 2007/268/EC:
+The implementation of the Programme for fattening turkeys will take place throughout all the Greek territory at the slaughterhouses where they are slaughtered only at Christmas period (seasonal production).
+The relevant Veterinary Directorates will be responsible to collect 10 blood samples of 10 ml each per flock slaughtered.